jbostoen/iTop-custom-extensions/docs/iTop customization/hints.md

 Solution: specify _delta="define" on the dashlet tags

-## 'Error: Unknown attribute energysource from class Vehicle'
+## 'Error: Unknown attribute <attribute name> from class <class name>'
 Look for a mistake in a translation file

+## Naming doesn't work?
+In iTop 2.4.1, it seems naming isn't applied to abstract classes such as 'Change'.
+It must be applied to child classes.